 On 23 November 2015, FremantleMedia Ltd entered with a 25 per cent stake in Full Fat Television Ltd ("Full Fat TV"), a newly created UK based factual entertainment company.
-The carrying amount of Full Fat TV is below €1 million.
-In addition, FremantleMedia granted a loan facility of €1 million.
+The carrying amount of Full Fat TV is below $\in 1$ million.
+In addition, FremantleMedia granted a loan facility of $\in 1$ million.
 FremantleMedia holds call options on the remaining 75 per cent shares exercisable in 2020 and 2022.
 The strike price of the options is based on a variable component.
 If FremantleMedia exercises its 2020 call option but not the 2022 one, the non-controlling shareholders will have the option to require FremantleMedia to purchase all the remaining shares.
-In the event that FremantleMedia will not exercise the call options, the non-controlling shareholders will have the option to acquire the shares held by the Group.
-The fair value of the related derivatives is € nil milllion at 31 December 2015.
+In the event that FremantleMedia will not exercise the call options, the non-controlling shareholders will have the shares held by the Group.
+The fair value of the related derivatives is \in nil million at 31 December 2015.